Philip A. Thompsen, Ph.D.

-Philip A. Thompsen, Ph.D. holds the rank of Professor in the Department of Communication Studies.
-Dr. Thompsen is a scholar of communication media and technology, with particular interests in broadcasting and computer-mediated communication.
-He is the department's 'webmaster' and educational technology coordinator.
+Philip A. Thompsen, Ph.D. holds the rank of Professor in the Department of Communication and Media.
+Dr. Thompsen is a scholar of communication media and technology, with particular interests in broadcast performance He is the author of the textbook On Air: Effective Announcing.

 The most enduring theme of Dr. Thompsen's academic career has been his commitment to student media.
-He currently serves as faculty advisor to WCUR, our campus radio station.
+He currently serves as faculty advisor to WCUR-FM, our campus radio station.
 From 2003 to 2016, he served as faculty advisor to our campus newspaper, The Quad.
-Dr. Thompsen previously served as faculty advisor to WCUR from 1997 to 2007, and helped the station achieve its first FM broadcasting license in 1999 (and successfully renew that license in 2006).
+Dr. Thompsen previously served as faculty advisor to WCUR from 1997 to 2007, and helped the station achieve its first FM broadcasting license in 1999.
 He has also twice served as advisor to WCU-TV, our campus television channel (from 2000 to 2003 and from 2013 to 2015).
-Prior to his career at West Chester University, Dr. Thompsen advised student media groups at The University of Utah, William Jewel College, and The University of Louisiana-Lafayette.

 Throughout his career, Dr. Thompsen has been an active member of the Broadcast Education Association, an international organization of teachers and scholars of broadcasting and electronic media.
 He is past chair of that organization's Student Media Advisor division.
 Since 1985, he has regularly attended the annual convention of the Broadcast Education Association, presenting his scholarship, moderating panels, serving as a respondent and working to advance the aims of the association.